imrn99/integraal/.github/ISSUE_TEMPLATE/8-tracker.md

 ---
 name: Tracker
-about: Use this template to create an issue tracking larger changes
+about: Use this template to create an issue tracking larger changes.
 title: "tracker: title"
 labels: tracker,
 assignees: